dotMorten/WinUIEx/docs/concepts/NumberBox.md

 To be able to assign Decimal values to the NumberBoxDecimal control, it can't be done in XAML (although x:Bind works).
 Support for decimal values is a limitation in the Windows App SDK and is supposed to be addressed in v1.8, but is currently not available in 1.8preview1 (see microsoft/WindowsAppSDK#5756)

 ## Usage

+For the most part, you can rely on [Microsoft's NumberBox documentation](https://learn.microsoft.com/en-us/windows/apps/design/controls/number-box) for how to use this control.

 Register the WinUIEx xmlns namespace and add one of the specified controls :
 ```xml